-The best thing about the sci-fi genre is that there’s an infinite amount of room for creativity and innovative ideas.
+The best thing about the sci-fi genre is that there’s an infinite amount of room for creativity.
 Rian Johnson’s Looper is a science fiction crime thriller, with Bruce Willis and Joseph Gordon-Levitt, playing older and younger versions of the same character.

 The film depicts that time travel is invented by 2074, and is used illegally by criminal organisations who send those they want killed thirty years into the past, where they are executed by hitmen called ‘loopers’.
 Joe (Gordon-Levitt) is one of these loopers and his problems begin when his older self is sent back in time to be taken out.